svigneau/r4ds-lc-2021-05/index.md

 #### Prerequisite

-To join this learning circle, you should have participated in the first R4DS learning circle or be comfortable with the material in chapters 1-5, up to section 5.5, of the [R for Data Science](https://r4ds.had.co.nz/) book.
+To join this learning circle, you should have participated in the [first R for Data Science learning circle](https://svigneau.github.io/r4ds-lc-2021-03/) or be comfortable with the material in chapters 1-5, up to section 5.5, of the [R for Data Science](https://r4ds.had.co.nz/) book.
 If you need help learning or revising these chapters, please email me at sebastien.vigneau[AT]gmail.com.

 <br>